computationalabstraction/patNum.js/README.md

     [50,60]
 ]);

-m1.randomize(0,10); // Will choose random value from 0 to 10 for all the elements of the Matrix m1.randomize(); // By Default range is from -1 to 1
+m1.randomize(0,10); // Will choose a random value from 0 to 10 for all the elements of the Matrix m1.randomize(); // By Default range is from -1 to 1
 ```